-New HWH is in the midst of implementing the new membership model described below (the "New Model"), that operates on a yearly subscription basis.
-New HWH intends to resume membership sales, albeit under the New Model, in approximately 2nd quarter of 2024.
+New HWH is in the midst of implementing the new membership model (the "New Model"), that operates on a yearly subscription basis.
+New HWH intends to resume membership sales, albeit under the New Model.

-HWH Members get exclusive discounts on HWH Marketplace products, priority invites to product launch events and other parties, and can earn passive income when a member's referral signs up for membership or makes an initial purchase through the HWH Marketplace products through them.
+HWH Members get exclusive discounts on HWH Marketplace products, priority invites to product launch events and other parties, and can earn passive income when a member's referral signs up for membership or makes an initial purchase of the HWH Marketplace products through them.